Default Shell

 Warning

-Nu is still in development and is not intended to be POSIX compliant.
-Be aware that some programs on your system might assume that your login shell is POSIX compatible.
+Nu is not intended to be POSIX compliant.
+Be aware that some programs on your system (or their documentation) might assume that your login shell is POSIX compatible.
 Breaking that assumption can lead to unexpected issues.
+See Configuration - Login Shell for more details.

 To set the login shell you can use the chsh